MrCCampbell/milestone-project-2/README.md

 - Git committed "Added google translate api to site."
 - Added images to translating cards.
 - Git committed "Added images to translating cards."
+- Added links to images of cards.
+- Git committed "Added links to images of cards."

 ### Credits